-New - reserve your place now!
+New - reserve your place now and confirm in September!

 The perfect chance to combine bridge, delicious food, great company and much more in beautiful surroundings.
 Kasbah Bab Ourika is a StockenBridge favourite with guests returning time and time again - this will be our sixth consecutive year we are running a bridge holiday here.
 In November we expect warm daytime temperatures and the swimming pool will be heated.
 Click HERE to read about our previous holidays.

 The bridge teacher will either be Zeb Stocken or his brother, Simon.
 Simon Stocken has been teaching players around the world since 1995.
 His calm manner and expert tuition make learning bridge easy and pleasurable, enabling players of all abilities to sharpen their skills and learn new techniques.
 Click HERE to read more about Simon.

 The Kasbah Bab Ourika stands in an exceptionally beautiful landscape in the Atlas Mountains, just 50 minutes from Marrakech.
 From its hilltop, in the fertile Ourika valley, it looks down on one side to the river, green fields and groves of olives, oranges and lemons, and on the other side to a picturesque ridge of red rock, known locally as ‘Arizona’ with dazzling snowy mountain peaks in the distance.
 Simply unforgettable!

 The Kasbah is one of the most eco-friendly buildings in Morocco.
 Constructed principally from pisé (rammed earth), the traditional Berber building technique, it blends easily with rock and earth around it.
 Thick walls provide natural insulation in the heat and along with solar panels ensure a balanced temperature.
 All water at the Kasbah is recycled and used in the garden and an innovative biodigester system is used to produce electricity and also compost for the fully organic garden.